-- 1. Demonstrate understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are healthy, respectful, supportive, and challenging. - 2.
-Demonstrate orally and in writing, knowledge, understanding and value of the importance and complex characteristics of children's families and communities. - 3.
+- 1. Demonstrate understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are developmentally appropriate. - 2.
+Demonstrate orally and in writing, knowledge, understanding, and value of the importance and complex characteristics of children's families and communities. - 3.
 Understand and use systematic observations, documentation, and other effective assessment strategies in an ethical manner in partnership with families and other professionals to positively influence children's development and learning. - 4.
 Design, implement and evaluate experiences that promote positive development and learning for all children. - 5.
 Use positive relationships and supportive interactions as the foundation for their work with young children. - 6.
-Use a wide array of effective approaches, strategies, and tools to positively influence children's development and learning. - 7.
-Understand the essential concepts, inquiry tools, and structure of content areas including academic subjects and identify resources to deepen their understanding. - 8.
-Use their own experience, knowledge, and other resources to design, implement, and evaluate meaningful, challenging curriculum that promotes comprehensive developmental and learning outcomes for all young children. - 9.
 Use ethical guidelines and other professional standards related to early childhood practice.

-Bachelor of Arts in Early Childhood Education & Bachelor of Arts in Early Childhood Education Distance Learning Degree Requirements
+Bachelor of Arts in Early Childhood Education Degree Requirements

+Bachelor of Arts in Early Childhood Education (BAECE)